coderehan/Android-Security-Interview-Preparation/README.md

 - Hook application code
 - Bypass some security controls

-Apps handling highly sensitive data may detect compromised environments.
+Apps handling highly sensitive data may detect potentially compromised devices.

 💡 Real-life example

-A banking application may detect that the device has been compromised and restrict certain sensitive operations.
+A banking application may detect that the device is compromised and restrict certain sensitive operations.

 ⚠️ Important

 Root detection is not perfect security.

-A sophisticated attacker may bypass root detection.
+A sophisticated attacker may bypass it.

 🎯 Interview answer

-«"Root detection can identify potentially compromised environments, but it should be treated as one layer of defense rather than a complete security solution."»
+«"Root detection can identify potentially compromised environments, but it should be treated as one layer of defense rather than complete security."»

 ---

+🧠 Final Memory Map

+When an interviewer says:

+«"Let's talk about Android Security."»

+Think:

+                 🔐 ANDROID SECURITY
+                        │
+        ┌───────────────┼───────────────┐
+        ↓               ↓               ↓
+       DATA          NETWORK           APP
+        │               │               │
+    Keystore         HTTPS              R8
+    Tokens           TLS               Obfuscation
+    Secrets          MITM              APK Signing
+                    Pinning